-3.2.3 Post a Message to a Queue (s_post)
+3.2.3 Post a Message to a Queue (s\post)

 The Post Message system call adds a message (a queue element) to the head or tail of the specified queue.
-The queue element must begin with a standard system buffer header, as defined in Section 4.12 on page 97.
+The queue element must contain a standard system buffer header, as defined in Section 4.12 on page 97.